Internship FAQs for Employers

 This will be determined by when you want your intern to begin working.
 Many employers recruit in the fall to gain a head-start for summer interns.
 Recruiting in spring is equally as popular.
 Give yourself a couple months to market, screen, and recruit.
 The most active months for internship posting are between February and May.

 The Career Center has various relationships with student clubs, organizations, fraternities, and sororities.
 We provide consultation to employers on the best ways to connect with student groups and can offer best practices to help you build your brand on campus.
+Employers are encouraged to outreach independently from the Career Center to establish relationships.

 First, follow the suggestions from the “How should I market my internship opportunities?” question above.